PrimeRFP SCOUT · Agency Intelligence · GSA

 What does GSA buy and how much does it spend?

-GSA obligated $136.2B across 78,696 direct contracts in the trailing 12 months ending March 2026 (≥$25K floor).
-GSA's true market influence extends further — agencies use GSA-managed vehicles like Alliant 3, STARS III, and MAS to issue trillions in additional task orders.
+GSA obligated $18.7B directly across 20,282 contracts in the trailing 12 months ending March 2026 (≥$100K floor).
+GSA's true market influence extends further — agencies use GSA-managed vehicles like Alliant 3, STARS III, and MAS to issue hundreds of billions in additional task orders.
 Source: PrimeRFP SCOUT.

 Who are the top GSA contractors?